JamesHuckle/vs-nb/README.md

-# Foobar
+# vs_nb

-Foobar is a Python library for dealing with word pluralization.
+**vs_nb** is a Python library that converts .ipynb into .py and vice-versa in VS Code.

+This is needed because currently the [VS Code jupytext extension](https://github.com/notebookPowerTools/vscode-jupytext) does not work and the [standard jupytext library](https://github.com/mwouts/jupytext) does not work with VS Code notebooks currently.

+This is not a great option because it needs to be run manually in a .ipynb cell or an interactive .py cell (# %% syntax) to convert them, rather than happening after every save.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+To install **vs_nb**.

 ```bash
 pip install foobar